Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 Bishop Area, Black Canyon of the Gunnison, Eldorado Canyon, High Sierra, Index, Indian Creek, Joshua Tree, Lake Tahoe, Leavenworth, Mammoth Lakes, Moab Area, New River Gorge, Red River Gorge, Red Rock, Rifle, Rumney, Smith Rock, Squamish, Ten Sleep, The Needles (CA), Tuolomne, Vedauwoo, Yosemite, Zion.

 We will be using a multiple linear regression model.
 While we care about our prediction accuracy (R-Squared), we will be prioritizing inferential power.
-Though we will attempt and qualify more complex implimentation, we may opt to not include such measures so to maintain a simple interpretability of the model.
+Though we will attempt and qualify more complex implementation, we may opt to not include such measures so to maintain a simple interpretability of the model.

 # Selecting a Response Variable
 Creating a meaningful summary metric for quality given a series of votes is not an uncommon problem to have.
 The first thing that typically comes to mind is to use a simple arithmetic mean, which isn't a bad idea, but it does not do a very good job of accounting for a difference in number of votes.
 An item with 1x5star review will be ranked higher than an item with 999x5star reviews and 1x1star review.
 A statisticians perspective says to consider your pool of votes to be a sampled subset of your true population, which can be used to estimate the true population value.
 It depends, like most things in statistics, on the number of samples.
 It is important to note that we are not saying items with low vote counts are inherently worse, but we are less certain of their true state.
 By using this concept we build a list that is our proposed "best guess" estimate of the ranking.